Braintree, MA Orthodontics

 The Orthodontic Treatment Process

-What can you expect when you have orthodontic treatment?
+What can you expect when you have orthodontic treatment at Dr. George Salem and Associates, PC?
 It all depends on what kind of treatment you need.
-At your first appointment, pictures and radiographic (X-ray) images of your mouth are usually taken, along with impressions of your teeth, so that a model of your bite can be made.
+At your first appointment, our Braintree, MA orthodontist will take pictures and radiographic (X-ray) images of your mouth are usually taken, along with impressions of your teeth, so that a model of your bite can be made.
 This information will be used to develop a treatment plan.
 It may involve regular braces, with or without elastics (rubber bands).
 A specialized appliance may also be recommended for a period of time.
 Here are some of the most commonly used orthodontic appliances:

-Clear Aligners for teens is a series of removable, clear plastic trays that gradually straighten teeth as they're worn (for 22 hours per day).
-Formerly recommended only for adult patients, they now come with special features — like compliance indicators to tell how often you've been wearing them — that make them appropriate for teens in some situations.
-The advantage: they're practically invisible!
+Invisalign Clear Aligners are removable, clear plastic trays that gradually straighten teeth as they're worn (for 22 hours per day).
+Formerly recommended only for adult patients, they now come with compliance indicators to tell how often you've been wearing them — which make them great for teens and ensure they're wearing them as long as they should.

 Other orthodontic appliances may be recommended in some cases, where major tooth or jaw movement is needed.
 They can range from small devices that fit inside the mouth to external headgear.
 But don't worry: You'll get used to them, and they're temporary — but they provide a long-term benefit in a short time.